Academic + Passion Project

 I posted this image in a UX Facebook group to get some feedback on the UI.

-Another suggested creating a mockup photo for one of the images.
-That some of the users might be using the camera to take photos of the tool in their environment and uploading it directly (instead of using a stock photo).
+Another suggested creating a mockup photo instead of using a stock photo, some of the users might be using the camera to take photos of the tool in their environment and uploading it directly.

 Two commented on decreasing the spacing between the results.

-One reminded me not to forget the page indicator for the icons.
-I could choose a different color and add a line above to help with accessibility.
+There was a reminder me to not forget the page indicator for the icons, (I could choose a different color and add a line above to help with accessibility).

 Reflection